-Perhaps more than anyone, David’s talents have been honed as a result of being exceptionally single-minded of focus.
-David just loves to fish, and there’s been many a night where his friends and colleagues have sat on the tailgate of his van in the dark, cursing him and waiting in vain for him to get back to the car.
+Perhaps more than anyone here, David’s talents have been honed as a result of being exceptionally single-minded of focus.
+David just loves to fish, and there’s been many a night where his friends and colleagues have sat on his tailgate in the dark, waiting in vain for him to get back to the car.

 With David it is always; ‘just one more cast’.